-The most related work to ours is focused on saving energy without increasing execution time in HPC applications using linear programming [23].
+The most related work to ours is focused on saving energy without increasing execution time in HPC applications using linear programming [24].
 The difference between their work and ours is (1) they assume a flat MPI model, whereas our hybrid MPI + OpenMP model makes the problem significantly more complicated, and (2) their work is focused on bounding energy consumption, whereas our work is focused on bounding performance under a power constraint.
+In general, optimizing for energy consumption may reduce power consumption, but makes no guarantees regarding power constraints

 Several run-time systems focused on minimizing energy-delay product (EDP) or saving energy with modest time increase.
-These systems included Adagio [22], CPU-Miser [12], AVG [11], and Jitter [15].
-Li et al. [18] was the first to consider hybrid MPI + OpenMP programs, where the goal was to minimize the energydelay product.
+These systems included Adagio [23], CPU-Miser [13], AVG [12], and Jitter [16].
+Li et al. [19] was the first to consider hybrid MPI + OpenMP programs, where the goal was to minimize the energy-delay product.
 These systems all leveraged load imbalance or memory (sometimes both) to allow a reduction of CPU frequency with small performance degradation.

 Several have worked at power-constrained performance optimization at the run-time system level.
 A first step is to optimize performance for a single, power-constrained node.
-The work by Isci et al. [14] optimized performance under a power bound on a single multicore node, and in previous work [5], we did the same for a heterogeneous (CPU+GPU) node.
-Our work on Conductor uses a run-time system to choose configurations as well as reallocate power (described in detail in Section 4) [19].
+The work by Isci et al. [15] optimized performance under a power bound on a single multicore node, and in previous work [5], we did the same for a heterogeneous (CPU+GPU) node.
+Our work on Conductor uses a run-time system to choose configurations as well as reallocate power (described in detail in Section 4) [20].